robertotomchak/Minesweeper-Algorithm/README.md

 HARD (30x16, 99 bombs):
 % of Wins: 30.35
 Average Time: 0.05756 seconds
-Average Time of Wins: 0.06189 seconds
-Average Time of Loses: 0.05567 seconds

 All files contains multiple comments explaining what each function's purpose is, as well as its returning values.